 Pinkerton’s National Detective Agency

-In 1850 (some sources say in the early 1850s), Allan Pinkerton and a partner established the North-Western Police Agency outside Chicago, one of the first private detective agencies in the U.S. As I well learned starting a private detective agency, it’s one thing to open such a business, another to successfully market it.
-Although there were other private detective agencies, Pinkerton, a one-man marketing wonder, established the Pinkerton National Detective Agency to be the premiere detective agency in the U.S. Didn’t hurt that he had connections in high places: At the Rock Island and Illinois Central Railroad for which Pinkerton had previously investigated numerous cargo theft cases, he had the support of the president of the company, George McClellan, later Major General George B. McClellan in the Civil War, and McClellan’s attorney, a lawyer named Abraham Lincoln.
+In 1850 (some sources say in the early 1850s), Allan Pinkerton and a partner established the North-Western Police Agency outside Chicago, one of the first private detective agencies in the U.S. As I well learned starting my own private detective agency, it’s one thing to open such a business, another to successfully market it.
+Although there were other private detective agencies at that time, Pinkerton, a one-man marketing wonder, promoted the Pinkerton National Detective Agency to becoming the premiere detective agency in the U.S. Didn’t hurt that he had connections in high places: At the Rock Island and Illinois Central Railroad for which Pinkerton had previously investigated numerous cargo theft cases, he had the support of the president of the company, George McClellan, later Major General George B. McClellan in the Civil War, and McClellan’s attorney, a young lawyer named Abraham Lincoln.
 Both McClellan and Lincoln agreed to use Pinkerton’s private investigation services.